pruje/libbash.sh/docs/libbash_gui.md

 #### Exit codes
 - 0: GUI tool set
 - 1: usage error
+- 2: GUI tool not supported
-- 2: GUI tool not supported on this system
+- 3: GUI tool not available on this system
-- 3: GUI tool supported, but no X server is currently running (stay in console mode)
+- 4: GUI tool available, but no X server is currently running (stay in console mode)

 #### Example
 ```bash